KwesiLovesTech/KwesiLovesTech.github.io/_posts/2024-01-04-How-I-hosted-my-static-website-with-S3-&-CloudFront-and-set-up-an-SSL-certificate.md

-## Hosting my static website with S3 ,CloudFront and set-up an SSL certificate
+## Hosting my static website with S3  CloudFront and set-up an SSL certificate

 The following guide is to help you build a static website like the picture below